samandmac/PhyloBuild/README.md

    **[--output, -y]** : File name after this should indicate the path to the output file.
 Default is set to your working directory, in a file called "output".
 E.g. your_working_directory/output.

-   **[--rename_genomes, -l]** : Indicates whether user has "new_names.txt" file in working directory to rename old genomes into new names.
+   **[--rename_genomes, -l]** : Indicates whether user has "new_genome_names.txt" file in working directory to rename old genomes into new names.
 Default is "no".
 If used, the file should contain tab separated old names and new names, line by line.

    **[--phylogroup, -o]** : Indicates whether the user has used the PhyloGroup.sh script, which auto-generates a group_list.txt which is used to group *E. coli* strains ONLY.
 If this parameter is set to "yes", then the grouping parameter is automatically set to "yes", and an output folder is created which contains a list of genomes and a group_list.txt file.
 Default is "no".